bertreb/pimatic-mesh/README.md

 Now you created a mesh device with the id "air-quality" and the attributes "pm10" and "pm25".
 The pm10 and pm25 data will come from the remote system and will become visible as soon as the remote systems values change.

+The **Discover Devices** function is available for Switches and Dimmers actuators and for Temperature/Humidity, Contact and Presence Sensors.